 All medicines carry a certain level of risk.
-In this section, you can learn more about how medicines are evaluated to ensure that their benefit outweighs their risk and to ensure that the chances that the medicinal products affect the body in any untended, harmful ways is limited as much as possible.
-Once medicinal products are approved for the market, pharmacovigilance methods are used to report negative side effects, adverse drug reactions.
+In this section, you can learn more about how medicines are evaluated to ensure that their benefit outweighs their risk, and to ensure that the chances that the medicinal products affect the body in any untended, harmful ways is limited as much as possible.
+Once medicinal products are approved for the market, pharmacovigilance methods are used to report negative side effects or adverse drug reactions.

 A totally safe and still fully effective medicine does not exist.
 Even penicillin, which has saved millions of lives can cause severe allergies, which can be deadly.

 All drugs have an effect on our body: part of the effect is desired (to prevent, treat or cure a given disease, or ameliorate its symptoms), but part of the effects may be undesired (adverse events).
 A medicine is authorised to be used in humans when experts estimate that the desired effects on the disease outweigh the undesired effects on your body.